ahx/parmesan/README.md

 # Parmesan

-Parmesan parses HTTP/Rack query parameters exactly as described in an [OpenAPI](https://www.openapis.org/) definition.
+Parmesan parses HTTP/Rack (query / header / cookie) parameters exactly as described in an [OpenAPI](https://www.openapis.org/) definition.
 It supports `style`, `explode` and `schema` definitions according to OpenAPI 3.1.

+Open question: What about path parameters?

 ## Installation